jmburges/iOSPrework/README.md

   - [Mattt Thompson: Build an iOS App in 20 Minutes with Rails and AFIncrementalStore](https://www.youtube.com/watch?v=8wrFn6flYdQ "Youtube Video of a Mattt Thompson Talk on using Helios")
+      - Video from a recent conference where Mattt Thompson walks you through developing a simple ToDo app with a server side backedn
   - [Integrate Twitter and Facebook Sharing in Your App](http://www.appcoda.com/ios-programming-101-integrate-twitter-and-facebook-sharing-in-ios-6/ "Integrate Twitter and Facebook Sharing in Your App")
+      - These are built in to iOS.
+This tutorial allows you to share your content really quickly to Facebook and Twitter

 Intermediate
 ------------